grzesk075/NodeJsSandbox/README.md

 > node main.js

 ## 2. Node Package Manager
-To install globally (-g) available executable programs and libraries (packages) for application express generator type
+To install globally (-g) executable programs and libraries (packages) for application express generator type
 > npm install express-generator -g

 You can create sample app and run it with